kmorel/kmorel.github.io/content/posts/escape-room.md

 title: "DIY Escape Room"
 date: 2020-04-29
 tags: [ fun, games, escape room, locks ]
+summary: "A fun game to replicate the escape room experience at home.
+(For even more new ideas, visit https://www.open-sesame.xyz/.)"
 ---

 > **Update: December 15, 2024**